shonancanuck/shonancanuck/README.md

 # shonancanuck

 Welcome to my GitHub profile.
-I'm shonancanuck, a former electrician turned software developer.
+I'm Sean, a former electrician turned software developer.
 I'm passionate about building innovative applications and solving problems with code.
 Here's a little about me and what I do:

 ## Background ⚡